About the Program

 + Karl A. Britto, Associate Professor.
 Africa, cultural studies, the Caribbean, literature, francophone literature, colonial and postcolonial literature, Vietnam, gender and identity.

 Eglantine L. Colon, Assistant Professor.
+French.

 Suzanne Guerlac, Professor.
 Nationalism, literature, philosophy, 19th- and 20th-century literature, myths of literature and theory, contemporary cultural criticism.